ZhgChg.Li

 • Enforcement status: Enable/Disable this rule restriction

-• Target branches: Target Base branches; setting Default Branch means all branches intended to merge into main or develop are subject to this rule restriction.
+• Target branches: The target base branches.
+Setting the Default Branch means all branches merging into main or develop are subject to this rule.

-• Bypass list: Specify special identities or Teams that can bypass this restriction.
+• Bypass list: You can specify special identities or Teams to be exempt from this limit

 • Branch rules: